eburghar/envlt/README.md

 values in the command arguments contrary to a script.

 In the spirit of the `env` command, `envlt` replace itself with the command and args given as paramaters after adding environment variables to its execution context.
-For structured value (`vault` backend and `const` backend with `js` value), envlt recursively define one variable name for each leaf of the json tree by joining the prefix and path components with `_`.
-Path components are keys for dictionaries and indexes (starting at 0) for arrays.

 ## Usage

 ```
-envlt 0.2.0
+envlt 0.3.0

 Usage: envlt <cmd> [<args...>] [-u <url>] [-l <login-path>] [-c <cacert>] [-T <token>] [-t <token-path>] [-V <vars...>] [-v] [-i] [-I]